toscm/imlui/README.md

 5. `<$USERPROFILE>/.config/imlui` environment var, if existing and not empty, else
 6. `<current-working-directory>`

-All configuration options for imlui live in a single configuration file imlui_config.yml.
-The following paths are checked for imlui_config.yml
+All configuration options for imlui live in a single yaml configuration file `IMLUI_CONFIG_FILE`.
+The following paths are checked for such a file:

 1. `<config-file>`
 2. `$IMLUI_CONFIG_FILE`